reflectivity/file_format/specification.md

 - There is no leading space.
 - Separators are spaces, tabs are not allowed.
-- Whilst it's strongly advised to provide values for the third and fourth columns, if these are unknown then use 'nan' for the values.
+- Whilst it's strongly advised to provide values for the third and fourth columns, if these are unknown then use `nan` for the values.

 - It is recommended to use the same format for all columns, preferably `'%-22.16e'`.